Frequently Asked Questions

-Below are some of our most frequently asked questions regarding the particulars of buying a Residential Park Home or a Luxury Lodge.
-Any queries you may have that aren’t answered below, get in touch, and one of our Park & Home specialists will be more than happy to help.
+Below are some of our most frequently asked questions regarding the particulars of buying a Residential park home or a luxury lodge.
+Any queries you may have that aren’t answered below, get in touch, and one of our Park & homes specialists will be more than happy to help.

-The homes are bought directly from the Park of your choice.
-You do not need to employ a solicitor to buy park homes as conveyancing occurs since you are not purchasing the land that the home is sited on.
+The homes are bought directly from the park of your choice.
+You do not need to employ a solicitor to buy a park home as conveyancing occurs since you are not purchasing the land that the home is sited on.
 You have the right to remain in the park with your home indefinitely.

-As Park Homes are built to British standard 3632 for residential purposes, residents will get protection under the 2013 Mobile Homes Act Agreement, which is the legal document, issued between the Home Owners and the Park Operator at the point of sale.
+All of our park homes are built to British standard 3632 for residential purposes, residents will get protection under the 2013 Mobile Homes Act Agreement, which is the legal document, issued between the home owners and the park operator at the point of sale.
 This gives residents complete security of tenure, and they will be able to live in the home on the park for as long as they wish.
 There is no age limit placed on the park homes themselves; the only stipulation is that residents comply with the park rules and pitch fees are paid when due.

 When living in the park, you will be charged a pitch fee or ground rent.
 This is usually charged monthly and covers the running costs associated with the business.
 This includes the upkeep of communal areas, security and any on park facilities as documented within your Mobile Homes Act Agreement.
 This charge is similar to the maintenance charge normally associated with apartments and serviced accommodation.

 We have lots of residents and holiday homeowners with pets and dogs.
-Each park has it’s own terms and conditions and pet rules so you may wish to check each specific park.
-As a general rule, a maximum of two dogs is allowed per home.
+Each park has its own terms and conditions and pet rules, so you may wish to check each specific park.
+As a general rule, a maximum of two dogs are allowed per home.
 All pets should be well behaved and of course not a nuisance to other residents on the park.

 Downsizing from a family home, that is now underused with high running costs to a park home that is easily maintained is easier than you think.
 This will also allow you to release any equity tied up in your family home ready for you to spend on the family or that long-awaited trip of a lifetime.
 Each of our modern bungalow-style homes come fully furnished with all new integrated appliances.
 We have partnered up with some of Europe’s industry-leading manufacturers to bring you high standard bespoke design homes, with your every requirement addressed.